epi2me-labs/wf-installation-qualification/README.md

 ## Introduction

-This workflow provides an easy way to align Oxford Nanopore reads and gather mapping stats either locally for small amounts of data or at scale in a distributed environment such as a cluster or the cloud.
+This workflow enables users to carry out a series of tests on each sample, to compare statistics to predefined criteria and thresholds.
+These include mapping statistics based on alignment to a specified reference sequence, for both test and negative control samples.
+A set of default criteria is provided in data/tests_config.json.
+An alignment report is also produced to illustrate and summarise the results.

-In brief, it will perform the following:
+In brief, the workflow performs the following:
 * Combine all reference files in the directory passed to `--references`.
-* Align input reads (passed as FASTQ or unaligned BAM files) against the reference (Note that BAM files with aligned reads can be used as well; these will skip the alignment step and only stats and the report will be produced).
+* Align input reads (passed as FASTQ or unaligned BAM files) against the reference (note that BAM files with aligned reads can be used as well; these will skip the alignment step and only statistics and the report will be produced).
-* Create alignment stats.
+* Create alignment statistics.
-* Calculate depth of coverage along the reference sequences (this step can be skipped if requested).
+* Compare alignment statistics to provided criteria and marks samples as failed or passed.
 * Create an HTML report to illustrate the results.